IATA-Cargo/ONE-Record/working_draft/API/docs/security/authn-application-layer.md

 The following HTTP header MUST be present in the request:

+The so-called `Client Credentials Flow` or `Client Credentials Grant Type` can be used to secure machine-to-machine (m2m) communications, where a software program, rather than a user, needs to be authenticated and authorized.

 | Header    | Description                                  | Examples                |
 | ----------------- |    -------------------------------- |   ------------- |
 | **Authorization** | Provides credentials that authenticates the ONE Record client with the ONE Record server.
 This COULD be an base64 encoded JSON Web Token (JWT) or credentials.       | Basic b25lOnJlY29yZA==                      |